ynashed/bionemo-fw-ea/CODE-REVIEW.md

 Code ownership information is stored in CODEOWNERS file.
 Since these CODEOWNERS file are stored in the repository, changing them follows the same process as changing code.

-To become an owner, add your email address to the CODEOWNERS file that you want to be a part of, and submit the change to Gitlab.
+To become an owner, add your github username to the CODEOWNERS file that you want to be a part of, and submit the change to Gitlab.
 The change to the CODEOWNERS file will follow the same review process as any other code change.
 The existing owners will decide whether to delegate ownership to